raghadjam/MultiCycleProcessor/README.md

 ## How to Run
 1. Use any Verilog simulator to compile and simulate the design.
-2. Run the testbench (test_MCP.v) to verify the functionality of the processor.
+2. Run the simulation to verify the functionality of the processor, as the testbench is included in the same Verilog file.